March 24, 2023

 RIP 1997-1997

-As Teenage Mutant Ninja Turtles dominated the market in the 1990s, leading toy brands would do anything to conjure up the next big “crime-fighting hit,” complete with plucky human protagonists, cool heros, obscure villains, vehicles, playsets – whatever it took.
+As Teenage Mutant Ninja Turtles dominated the market in the 1990s, leading toy brands would do anything to conjure up the next big “crime-fighting hit,” complete with plucky human protagonists, cool heroes, obscure villains, vehicles, playsets – whatever it took.
 This futile quest to compete with TMNT gave us some now-forgotten figures like DIC Entertainment’s Mummies Alive!

-This toy line had at it all from an evil wizard, a reborn child Pharoah, embalmed warriors, slithering demons, sinister sorcery, and hero mummies trying to save the earth – all happening in ’90s-era San Francisco.
+This toy line had at it all – from an evil wizard, a reborn child Pharoah, embalmed warriors, slithering demons, sinister sorcery, and hero mummies trying to save the earth – all happening in ’90s-era San Francisco.
 I mean, really, what could go wrong?
 Well, unfortunately, Mummies Alive! didn’t quite live up to the Ninja Turtle hype.
 They also had a TV show, but no one could touch those pizza-loving, crime-fighting reptiles.

 Nothing that dramatic.
-The show eventually canceled as interest dwindled, causing this toy line to slip into obscurity.
+The show was eventually canceled as interest dwindled, causing this toy line to slip into obscurity.

 RIP 1991-1993

-David McDonald and Jim Byrne are responsible for creating these cult classics and Tyco Toys first released the figurines in the early 1990s to capitalize on the PSA campaign’s success.
-The Dummies had a legion of junkyard-themed villains, and each Crash Test Dummy would explode when a special button on their chest was pressed – the level of destruction was perfect for kids in 1992.
-These exploding action figures even came with a variety of destructible vehicles, a favorite being the Crash Test Car that becomes totaled when slammed into a wall.
+David McDonald and Jim Byrne are responsible for creating these cult classics, and Tyco Toys first released the figurines in the early 1990s to capitalize on the PSA campaign’s success.
+The Dummies had a legion of junkyard-themed villains, and each Crash Test Dummy would explode when a special button on their chest was pressed.
+The level of destruction the figures represented was perfect for kids in 1992.

 Tyco ended up saying goodbye to The Incredible Crash Test Dummies in 1994.
-While they were fairly popular, we’re unsure how parents felt about letting their kids play with toys that simulated fatal car accidents.
-Limbs springing off the Dummies’ bodies and all.
+While they were fairly popular, we’re unsure how parents felt about letting their kids play with toys that simulated fatal car accidents – limbs springing off the Dummies’ bodies and all.

 RIP 1988-2001

 Starting Lineup figures were one of those toys that you were afraid to play with because it was (obviously) going to make you rich one day (duh).
-These 4-foot tall action figures of popular baseball, basketball, football, and hockey stars even came with a collectible player card.

-Invented by Pat McInally, a former professional American football player for the Cincinnati Bengals, and originally produced in 1988 by Kenner and later by Hasbro – Starting Lineup figures began fading from collective memories post 2001 after they were discontinued.
+Invented by Pat McInally, a former professional American football player for the Cincinnati Bengals, and originally produced in 1988 by Kenner and later by Hasbro – Starting Lineup figures began fading from collective memories in 2001 after they were discontinued.

 RIP 1996-1997

-As toy companies continued to try and dethrone TMNT, 90s kids got more crime-fighting animal action figures than you can imagine.
+As toy companies continued to try and dethrone TMNT, ’90s kids got more crime-fighting animal action figures than you can imagine.
 We’re talking sharks, dogs, cows, boars, and dinosaurs, all getting the “rude and crude” TMNT treatment.
-It probably wasn’t a massive shock when monkeys joined the long list of obscure 90s action figures.

 You probably already guessed it, but Captain Simian and the Space Monkeys was also a TV show.
-The show followed Captain Simian’s adventures, an Earth monkey who was blasted into space in the 60s.
-Captain Simian and his crew of space primates had to unveil evil Nebula’s plan to enslave the Galaxy and restore peace.
-You know, classic monkey stuff.
+The show followed Captain Simian, an Earth monkey who was blasted into space in the 60s.
+The Captain and his crew of space primates had to unveil evil Nebula’s plan to enslave the Galaxy and restore peace.

 RIP 1998-1998

-Small Soldiers is probably our most memorable entry on the list.
-Small Soldiers is a 1998 science fiction film starring Kirsten Dunst and Gregory Smith, along with Frank Langella and Tommy Lee Jones’s voices.
+The original Small Soldiers were part of a 1998 science fiction film starring Kirsten Dunst and Gregory Smith, along with Frank Langella and Tommy Lee Jones’s voices.
 Even though the film struggled to find an audience (only grossing $54.7 million from a $40 million budget), that didn’t stop Hasbro from making a toy line to go with it.

 This “kids” movie is about action figures that come to life in an attempt to kill, well, everyone.
-While the actual Hasbro figures didn’t come to life (boooo!), they did have some mean looking faces and weaponry.
+While the actual Hasbro figures didn’t come to life (boooo!), they did have some mean-looking faces and weaponry.
 How about that crossbow…

 RIP 1991-1991

-If you had these figures, you’ll probably remember the anxiety of waiting to see what was inside.
 The Trash Bag Bunch were tiny creatures hidden in tiny trash bags.
 The weirdest part?
 This was an environmental-themed toy series produced by Galoob, based on a group of humanoids (Disposers) who defended the environment and alien monsters (Trashors) who created pollution and excessive waste.

 RIP 1997-1997

-It’s a figure time-tested formula – take an animal, give it supernatural powers, and make them save the world.
-It worked for the Street Sharks and the Biker Mice, but these pig-like alien warriors slipped right into uncool shortly after their release.
+It worked for the Street Sharks and the Biker Mice, but these pig-like alien warriors slipped straight into the realm of uncool shortly after their release.
 These super-weird action figures were created by a toy brand called IMAGINARY LIMITS in 1997.

 RIP 1994-1994

-The CBS TV show was released along with the toy line in 1994.
 No one was really dipping into the skeleton niche at the time, so it did seem poised for popularity.
-Playmates Toys pulled out all the stops with obscure villains, warriors, skeletons, and outrageous vehicles so good could battle evil.
-Even after a major marketing scheme, Skeleton Warriors didn’t exactly fly off shelves as the makers had hoped.
-After a single season, the show was canceled.
+Playmates Toys even pulled out all the stops with obscure villains, warriors, skeletons, and outrageous vehicles so that good could battle evil.
+But even with a major marketing scheme, Skeleton Warriors didn’t fly off shelves as the makers had hoped.
+After a single season, the show was canceled, and the toys were phased out around the same time.

 All the toys on this list spent a decent amount of time discarded and forgotten in the discount bin at your local toy store, but that doesn’t make them any less rad or legendary!